jarielpa/jenkins-s2i-example/README.md

   $ oc start-build jenkins-base
   ```

-5. Deploy Jenkins master (by default uses slave from public docker registery, use MAVEN_SLAVE_IMAGE and JENKINS_SLAVE_IMAGE environment variables in dc to change or update manually in Jenkins UI)
+5. Deploy Jenkins master (by default uses slave from public docker registery, use MAVEN_SLAVE_IMAGE and JENKINS_SLAVE_IMAGE_TAG environment variables in dc to change or update manually in Jenkins UI)

   ```
   $ Add to Project -> Browse Catalog -> select Jenkins (Ephemeral) in your project